 Pros and cons of a pre-listing inspection

-- You can augment your home’s marketing to attract buyers.
-If your pre-listing inspection report looks like an A+, advertising this to prospective buyers can be beneficial to you as the seller because they see that your home is in excellent condition.
+- It can augment your home’s marketing to attract buyers.
+If your pre-listing inspection report looks like an A+, advertising this to prospective buyers can be beneficial to you as the seller, because they see that your home is in excellent condition.

-- You can speed up the selling process.
+- It can speed up the selling process.
 Closing a real estate transaction can take some time, even in a seller’s market as fast-paced as we have right now.
 A pre-listing inspection can help you proactively fix issues that could otherwise create hiccups as you near the finish line on the deal.

 - It’s another cost.
-Selling a house comes with plenty of costs, so tacking on more cash by paying for a pre-listing inspection might not be worth it to you.
+Selling a house comes with plenty of costs already, so tacking on one more might not be worth it to you.
 In today’s hot market, many buyers are waiving inspections entirely, so a pre-inspection may not be needed.

-- There could be disputes with the buyer’s inspection.
-It’s likely a buyer will still hire an inspector to do a regular home inspection, and that inspector might have a different, conflicting view of your home than what your pre-listing inspection revealed.
+- It could conflict with the buyer’s inspection.
+It’s likely a buyer will still hire an inspector to do a regular home inspection, and that inspector might have a different view of your home than what your pre-listing inspection revealed.

-- You might have to pay for unnecessary repairs.
-What if the buyer’s home inspection is less thorough than your pre-listing one?
-You could wind up paying to fix some items that would have otherwise gone unnoticed.
+- It might mean paying for unnecessary repairs.
+For instance, if the buyer’s home inspection is less thorough than your pre-listing one, you could wind up paying to fix some items that would have otherwise gone unnoticed.